Welcome to “What if Your Child is Gay?”

 Thank you for joining us to explore this topic.
 Videos and audio presentations can be started by clicking on the triangle start button.
 A glossary of terms can be found at the bottom of the menu.

-We use the word “gay” to simplify the conversation but we are speaking about all gay, lesbian, bisexual, transgender and queer persons.
+We use the word “gay” to simplify the conversation but we are speaking about all gay, lesbian, bisexual, transgender and queer people.
 Many young persons use the term “queer” as a generic way of saying they are different.
-This course will cover sexual and gender minorities.
+This course will cover sexual orientation and gender identity minorities.

 If you have a gay child, know that you are not alone.

-- In the United States there are approximately nine million gay people.
+- In the United States there are approximately ten million gay (LGBTQ) people according to Gallup.

 So, what happens when a child comes out as lesbian, gay, bisexual or transgender?